We Made You 12 GIFs To Use While You're Social-Distancing

 Advertisement

-While the rules and enforcement of social distancing vary depending on where you live (in Ontario, get-togethers of more than five people are banned, for example), the principles are the same no matter where you are: Stay home as much as possible, and if you venture out, stay six feet away from other people.
-If you have tested positive for COVID-19 or have symptoms of the virus (fever, dry cough, difficulty breathing), then a 14-day self-quarantine is mandatory in Canada.
+While the rules and enforcement of social distancing vary depending on where you live, the principles are the same no matter where you are: Stay home as much as possible, and if you venture out, stay six feet away from other people.
+If you have tested positive for COVID-19 or have symptoms of the virus (fever, dry cough, difficulty breathing), then self-quarantine is essential.
 According to public health officials, following these measures is critical to planking the curve.

 But not everyone seems to have got the memo, and many of us are having to have tough conversations with our loved ones, not to mention strangers, about the ins and outs of social-distancing.